dohmandjo/cse280-course/prove01.md

 |F|T|T|
 |F|F|F|

 There is no built-in python function that implements exclusive or.
 Implement the `xor` function below using the `and`, `or`, and `not` operators.
-If you want to use a different programming language, you will need to modify the test code to support your language choice.

 ```python
 def xor(p, q):